OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 import 'rxjs/add/operator/switchMap';
 ```

 Why it helps?
-I do not know, but the good thing [they fixed it in 6.0 version](https://github.com/ReactiveX/rxjs/issues/3306#issuecomment-374346659).
+I do not know, but the good thing is [they fixed it in 6.0 version](https://github.com/ReactiveX/rxjs/issues/3306#issuecomment-374346659).
 Thanks to [Airblader](https://github.com/Airblader) who created a [GitHub issue](https://github.com/ReactiveX/rxjs/issues/3306) where I found this.

 ### Long response times